Numielle/EasyCloak/README.md

     /ec toggle   [or /easycloak toggle] switches from ON to OFF and vice versa and prints new config

+    /ec notify   [or /easycloak notify] switches equipment notification from ON to OFF and vice versa and prints new config

 Here's a preview: https://www.youtube.com/watch?v=cPNl_njfuyk

 Also I'd like to thank Vaegar for his support and give a shout out to the incredible amount of boars that sacrificed their lives during development.